Case StudyHOW BAY CITIES CREATED THE PERFECT SUPPORT SYSTEM FOR THE FIRST OPPLIGER LAMINATOR IN THE US!

 While these were steps that Heritage took when implementing its digital presses, the same methodology can be applied to any packaging company that’s making the transition from analog to digital printing.

 Thanks to the Flexpipe system, the new floor layout proved to be a big success with Heritage Solutions once the implementation was complete.
-Used floor space was reduced by 25 percent and the new layout also diminished machinery halt times by almost 50 percent while allowing for much faster changeovers – up to 50 percent faster.
-The Flexpipe system enabled Heritage Solutions to continue to provide its customers excellent digitally printed products.
+Used floor space was reduced by 25 percent, and the new layout also diminished machinery halt times by almost 50 percent while allowing for much faster changeovers – up to 50 percent faster.
+The Flexpipe system enabled Heritage Solutions to continue to provide its customers with excellent, digitally printed products.